taurusilver7/pokedex/README.md

 Add [fonts](https://fonts.google.com/specimen/Raleway?query=ral) styling to the application from google-fonts

-Style the Navbar & Footer after setting the base format for the App page (navbar, wrapper, footer) in \_app.scss
+Style the Navbar & Footer after setting the base format for the App page (navbar, wrapper, footer) in \_app.scss.

+Initiate the react-router navigation, and assign the paths for pages & navigation re-routes.

+Convert the Wrapper section to a higher-order component such that the layout & styles of the wrapper surrounds the pages.

+To populate the pages with the api data, setup a redux toolkit, to arrange a global store to pluck the information from, disregarding the component position, heirarchy, and order.

+Create two redux slices in /app directory (AppSlice & PokemonSlice).
+A slice decouples the response data into required chunks of objects of same category for extensive usage.

+Pull the required pokemon data from [pokeapi](https://pokeapi.co/), an easily accessible, modern restful API service.

+Create a reducer function that uses the createAsyncThunk to fetch the initial response data from the API

 ## Learn More